emacsmirror/loopy/README.md

 is easy to read, and does what I want.
 I believe that the value of the macro increases for longer loop bodies with several conditional commands.

-Another nice ability is skipping/continuing a loop iteration.
+Another nice ability, one that I'm not sure `cl-loop` has, is skipping/continuing a loop iteration.

 ``` elisp
 ;; Returns even numbers that aren't multiples of 10.